 In 2019, the Centre of Excellence for Gender Equality was established in the HEA.
-The Centre’s objective is to ensure sustainable acceleration towards gender equality through centralised support for HEIs and dissemination of good practice.
+The Centre’s objective is to ensure sustainable acceleration towards gender equality through centralised support for higher education institutions and dissemination of good practice.
 In 2020, the Centre transformed into the Centre of Excellence for Equality, Diversity and Inclusion.

-The Centre runs a number of important gender equality initiatives, for example the Senior Academic Leadership Initiative, a national call which first launched on 21st June 2019.
+The Centre runs a number of important gender equality initiatives, including the Senior Academic Leadership Initiative, a national call which first launched in 2019.

-The Centre engages with HEIs on the Athena SWAN charter, a framework which is used across the world to support and transform gender equality in higher education and research.
-In this context, the Centre represents the HEA in the Athena SWAN National Committee and the Intersectionality working group.
+The Centre engages with HEIs on the Athena Swan Ireland charter, a framework which is used across the world to support and transform gender equality in higher education and research.
+In this context, the Centre represents the HEA in the Athena Swan Ireland National Committee.

 Background: